Manoj Joshi (actor)

-Manoj N. Joshi (born 3 September 1965) is an Indian film and television actor of Gujarati origin.
+Manoj N. Joshi (born 14 December 1965) is an Indian actor known for working in film, stage and television.
+He has acted in over 70 films since 1998, many of his roles being comic roles.
+Joshi is the recipient of several awards including a National Film Award.
+In 2018, Joshi was awarded with the Padma Shri.
+He is the vice-president of the Bombay Art Society.

 After graduating from Sir J. J. School of Arts, he began his career in Marathi theatre, also putting up performances in Gujarati and Hindi theatre.
-He has also acted in over 70 films since 1998, many of his roles being comedy.

 He acted in TV series including Chanakya, Ek Mahal Ho Sapno Ka, Rau (Marathi), Sangdil, Kabhi Souten Kabhi Saheli, Mura Raska Mai La (Marathi).
 He debuted in Sarfarosh (SI Bajju) alongside his brother who played Bala Thakur in the film.
-His other works include the film Hungama followed by Hulchul, Dhoom, Bhagam Bhag, Phir Hera Pheri, Chup Chup Ke, Bhool Bhulaiyaa and Billo Barber.
+His other works include the film Hungama followed by Hulchul, Dhoom, Bhagam Bhag, Chup Chup Ke, Bhool Bhulaiyaa and Billu.
 He played the role of Chanakya in Chakravartin Ashoka Samrat.

-In 2018, Joshi was awarded with the Padma Shri.
-He is the vice-president of the Bombay Art Society.
+Joshi is popularly known for playing Kachra Seth in Phir Hera Pheri (2006).